 The works involve the strip out of existing fixtures and fittings, demolishing partitions and external walls to increase structural openings as well as replacing external doors and windows.
 Externally there is the demolition of the two-storey lodge located adjacent to the main entrance as well as the construction of a new steel-framed storage facility.

-The eight-month project also includes landscape and creation of a larger carpark.
+The eight-month project also included landscaping and the creation of a larger carpark.